-Gayini Nimmie-Cairai is cuilturally rich as it was home to the Nari Nari people for over 60,000 years, and this gives it a rich and important history.
+Gayini Nimmie-Caira is culturally rich as it was home to the Nari Nari people for over 60,000 years, and this gives it a rich and important history.
 We are working with the Nari Nari to assist and support them as they return these significant areas of occupation across the area are protected, maintain and enhanced.

 Our vision is that nature at Gayini Nimmie-Caira thrives, and that the traditional peoples of Gayini Nimmie-Caira heal its lands and waters.
 In return, Gayini Nimmie-Caira heals its people, so they can enjoy culturally, socially and economically sustainable and fulfilling lives.

 10 years and beyond

-A consortium of partners will lead the rehabilitation and rejuvenation of Gayine Nimmie-Caira.
-Our goal is for Nimmie Caira to be an exemplar of Indigenous-led, culture-based enterprise that sustains healthy Country, responsible agriculture, education, research and independent Indigenous livelihoods.
+A consortium of partners will lead the rehabilitation and rejuvenation of Gayini Nimmie-Caira.
+Our goal is for Gayini Nimmie-Caira to be an exemplar of Indigenous-led, culture-based enterprise that sustains healthy Country, responsible agriculture, education, research and independent Indigenous livelihoods.
 The consortium brings together leading science and conservation, Traditional Knowledge, community partnerships, and a long history of sustainable agriculture to deliver a world’s best approach to the holistic management of land and water at Gayini Nimmie-Caira.
 A Land and Water Management Plan has been developed to guide activities over the next 10 years.

-The overarching land and water management objectives for the Nimmie-Caira are to:
+The overarching land and water management objectives for the Gayini Nimmie-Caira are to: